cirosantilli/bash-cheat/README.md

 ## Extensions

-- no extension : runnable scripts
+* no extension : runnable scripts

-- .bashsrc : sourceable files (to be used in scripts with '.' (dot) operator instead of run directly )
+* .bashsrc : sourceable files (to be used in scripts with '.' (dot) operator instead of run directly )

-- .cheatsheet : a cheatsheet ( collection of related commands with simple examples and explanaitions, whole script not to be run directly)
+* .cheatsheet : a cheatsheet ( collection of related commands with simple examples and explanaitions, whole script not to be run directly)

+* . exts : holds a newline separated list of extensions associated to each file type for use with multiple applications

-- .BUG : scripts that contain a known bug. the bug should be indicated in the header.
+* .BUG : scripts that contain a known bug. the bug should be indicated in the header.

-- .NOTEST : scripts that have not been tested
+* .NOTEST : scripts that have not been tested

 ## Word separation